amSangi/Zero/README.md

 The engine is built using cmake 3.10

 ## Development
-Currently working on the Rendering System
+Currently working on the Animation System

 ## Dependencies
+- Assimp - Asset import library
 - EnTT - Used for the entity-component system
 - SDL - Used for cross-platform windowing and input handling
 - GoogleTest - Used for Unit Testing